Myriopteris gracillima: Description

 Leaf bases are closely spaced along the rhizome, which is 4 to 8 mm in diameter.
 It is ascending and branches.
 It bears brown to light brown scales, sometimes uniformly colored or with a darker, poorly defined stripe in the center, which may sometimes be red-brown.
 They are linear-lanceolate in shape, straight or tightly twisted, entire (lacking teeth) at the edges, and only loosely appressed (pressed against the surface of the rhizome).
 The scales are not shed with age.

 The fronds arise from the rhizome in clusters; they do not unfold as fiddleheads like typical ferns (noncircinate vernation).
 When mature, they are 5 to 25 cm in length (or even up to 30 cm) and 1 to 2 cm (or even up to 3 cm) wide.
 The stipe (the stalk of the leaf below the blade) is 2.5 to 14 cm long and about 1 mm wide, rounded on the upper surface, and dark brown or medium brown to purplish-black in color.
 It bears a few scales, which are linear-lanceolate and ciliate at the base, pale and uniformly colored.

 The leaf blades are linear-oblong or elliptic-lanceolate in shape, about 3 to 5 times longer than wide.
-They are typically 3 to 10 cm long and 0.6 to 2.5 cm wide.
+They are typically 3 to 10 cm long and 0.6 to 2.5 cm wide, obtuse to truncate at the base and acute to acuminate at the tip.
 The blade is usually bipinnate (cut into pinnae and pinnules) to tripinnate (cut into pinnae, pinnules, and pinnulets) at the base.
 The rachis (leaf axis) is rounded on the upper side and bears a few linear scales.

-At the base of each pinna, the dark color of the costa continues into the pinna base; there is no distinct joint between stalk and leaf.
-The basal pinnae are comparable in size than the pair just above them.
-The upper surfaces of the costae (pinna axes) are green for most of their length.